 Knowledge Management is nothing but the reuse of relevant information for articles.
 It links specific KM to the enterprise core competencies concept.

-It is the central knowledge component, and its related management includes corporate strategy product that works with KM.
+It is the central knowledge component, and its related management includes corporate strategy products that work with KM.
 This simple model usually delves into multiple directions, converting the core competencies into responsive core products.

 What is the leading role of KM?